 The ability to patent two existing ideas really depends on what those two ideas are.
 If the combination is something obvious, it can generally not be patented.
 However, if the invention involves an extra inventive step and the final outcome is not something that is obvious, then the product may be patentable.
 Additionally, if the invention outcome is unpredictable or solves a need, it may also be patentable.

 Finally, combining items in a novel way with large commercial success can also make it eligible for a patent.
 It also depends if the individual items already have a patent on them and what is included in the patent.

 If you need help with combination inventions, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.